puppetlabs/puppet-specifications/language/resource-api/README.md

 * `name`: the name of the resource type.
 * `desc`: a doc string that describes the overall working of the resource type, gives examples, and explains pre-requisites as well as known issues.
 * `attributes`: an hash mapping attribute names to their details.
 Each attribute is described by a hash containing the puppet 4 data `type`, a `desc` string, and the `behaviour` of the attribute: `namevar`, `read_only`, `init_only`, or a `parameter`.
+  * `type`: the puppet 4 data type allowed in this attribute.
+  * `desc`: a string describing this attribute.
+This is used in creating the automated API docs with [puppet-strings](https://github.com/puppetlabs/puppet-strings).
+  * `behaviour`/`behavior`: how the attribute behaves.
+Currently available values:
     * `namevar`: marks an attribute as part of the "primary key", or "identity" of the resource.
 A given set of namevar values needs to distinctively identify a instance.
     * `init_only`: this attribute can only be set during creation of the resource.
 Its value will be reported going forward, but trying to change it later will lead to an error.
 For example, the base image for a VM, or the UID of a user.
     * `read_only`: values for this attribute will be returned by `get()`, but `set()` is not able to change them.
 Values for this should never be specified in a manifest.
 For example the checksum of a file, or the MAC address of a network interface.
     * `parameter`: these attributes influence how the provider behaves, and cannot be read from the target system.
 For example, the target file on inifile, or credentials to access an API.
 * `autorequires`, `autobefore`, `autosubscribe`, and `autonotify`: a Hash mapping resource types to titles.
 Currently the titles must either be constants, or, if the value starts with a dollar sign, a reference to the value of an attribute.
 If the specified resources exist in the catalog, puppet will automatically create the relationsships requested here.
 * `features`: a list of API feature names, specifying which optional parts of this spec the provider supports.
 Currently defined: features: `canonicalize`, `simple_get_filter`, and `noop_handler`.
 See below for details.